 Meanwhile, in bustling cities far removed from Chad’s anguish, a different kind of drought takes hold – an excess of choice.
 As the cost of living rises, the allure of fast fashion captivates hearts and minds.
 Overproduction flourishes; garment after garment floods the market, reducing the significance of clothing to simple disposable items.
 With each purchase, the fashion industry contributes to a staggering 26% of carbon emissions, weaving a narrative that threatens the very fabric of our existence.

-Yet, as the cycle of consumption spirals, one truth stands clear: we cannot mend the world’s wounds while clinging to transient trends and cheap fabric.
+Yet, as the cycle of consumption spirals, one truth stands clear: we cannot mend the wounds of the world while clinging to transient trends and low quality materials.

 The textiles industry consumes 98 million tonnes of non-renewable resources each year, including oil for synthetic fibers, fertilisers for cotton and toxic chemicals for dyeing and finishing.
-This wasteful, linear system leaves a trail of discarded dreams, every second, one truckload of clothing is landfilled or burned‘.
-In this relentless cycle, more than half of fast fashion is discarded within a year, squandering precious resources and economic potential while polluting our ecosystems and inflicting harm on communities.
+This wasteful, linear system leaves a trail of discarded dreams: ‘every second, one truckload of clothing is landfilled or burned‘.
+More than half of fast fashion is discarded within a year, squandering precious resources and economic potential while polluting our ecosystems and inflicting harm on communities.
 A transformative shift is not just necessary; it is an urgent call to weave a more sustainable future for our planet and its people.

 A Circular Future: Threading Together Solutions